Support For Faculty

 - influencing the ideas or opinions expressed in a student’s assignment

 - supplying alternate phrasing

-- making direct changes to a student’s print or electronic document
+- making direct changes to a student’s electronic document

-- allowing a student to copy comments/corrections from a tutor’s own sheet.
+- allowing a student to copy comments/corrections from a tutor’s own notes.

 If a passage in a student draft is unclear, the tutor will review that section with the student, ask them open-ended questions about their intended meaning, and have the student supply alternative wording.
 If there is an error or inconsistency, the tutor will point it out, explain why it is incorrect or inconsistent, and discuss ways to resolve it with the student.
 In all cases, the student is left to decide which changes to adopt, and how to implement those changes in their own draft.